 Supporting holistic women’s health with cycle tracking.

 When this project started, the client was in the beginning stages of building her business.
-She had a concept for what she wanted to provide to the public, and together we worked to develop the name, branding, content writing, marketing strategy and infographics, as well design as a fully responsive website.
-Based on what we created, she has been able to successfully implement the branding, as well as fully implement the site herself with Squarespace.
+She had a concept for what she wanted to provide to the public, and together we worked to develop the name, branding, content writing, marketing strategy and infographics, and design a fully responsive website.
+Based on what we created, she has been able to successfully implement seamlessly use the branding system on social media, as well as fully implement the site herself with Squarespace.

 One of the trickiest aspects of this project was the information architecture.
 The client needed to educate as well as promote her services.
 She also needed to clarify the difference between the system she teaches and her own brand.
 We did multiple rounds of testing to ensure the information was clear and the site was easy to navigate.